-The site being considered for regeneration covers areas of Hailsham town centre, including the Wealden Council offices, leisure centre, the Hailsham Medical Centre, Seaforth Surgery and the Vicarage Field area.
-Wealden District Council is a key landowner in the town centre, and has been in conversations with other landowners and leaseholders to ensure the regeneration can be a success.
+The site being considered for regeneration covers areas of Hailsham Town Centre, including the Wealden Council offices, leisure centre, the Hailsham Medical Centre, Seaforth Surgery and the Vicarage Field area.
+Wealden District Council is a key landowner in the town centre and has been in early conversations with other landowners and leaseholders to ensure the regeneration can be a success.

+We are looking to provide an exciting new mix of uses in the town centre, introducing varied uses such as cafes, shops, restaurants, leisure and community uses.
 We will be looking to attract local traders and independent shops, as well as those needed by the local community.
-Attracting evening visitors with an enhanced night-time offering will be a key part of the plans.
+Attracting evening visitors with an enhanced night-time offering will also be a key part of the plans.

-Building new homes in Hailsham, including affordable homes, is a key objective for the Council, given the need to meet new housing targets.
+Building new homes in Hailsham is a key objective for the Council, given the need to meet new housing targets.
 Bringing more homes into the town centre will also enable people to access services, retail, employment and leisure activities on their doorstep.
-This will be more convenient, more sustainable and create a more well-integrated community.
-As a major investment into the town, it will provide more economic opportunities and a greater variety of town facilities for existing residents.
+This will be more convenient, more sustainable and help create a vibrancy to the town that will attract more people and businesses to Hailsham.

 Transport and Access